Find Trade Colleges

 Most Popular New York Trade Schools for a Bachelor's in Culinary Arts

-Our analysis found Culinary Institute of America to be the most popular school for culinary arts students who want to pursue a bachelor’s degree in New York.
+Our 2023 rankings named Culinary Institute of America the most popular school in New York for culinary arts students working on their bachelor’s degree.
 The Culinary Institute of America is a small private not-for-profit school located in the large suburb of Hyde Park.

 Of the 74 students majoring in culinary arts at The Culinary Institute of America, 47% are male and 53% are female.